This policy provides guidelines for the reimbursement of services provided by a Co-Surgeon and Surgical Team.

 |62||62.5% of the fee schedule|

 |66||62.5% of the fee schedule|

 Note: Multiple surgery reductions may apply to Co-Surgeon and Surgical Team claims when one or more physicians are billing multiple surgery codes that are eligible for reductions.
-Refer to the Multiple Surgeries Reimbursement Policy for additional information.
+Refer to the Multiple Procedures Payment Reduction for Medical and Surgical Services Reimbursement Policy for additional information.

 The Co-Surgeon procedure code eligible list are developed based on the Center for Medicare & Medicaid Services (CMS) Physician Fee Schedule (PFS) Relative Value Unit (RVU) File status indicators.
 All codes in the PFS RVU File with status indicators “1” or “2” for Co-Surgeon are eligible for reimbursement.

 |1||Co-surgeons could be paid.
 Supporting documentation is required to establish medical necessity of two surgeons for the procedure.|

 |2||Co-surgeons permitted.
 No documentation is required if two specialty requirements are met.|